Conformance and testing#

-The normal test suite for webcolors – that is, the set of unit tests which will execute using standard Python test runners – aims for 100% code coverage, but does not aim for 100% coverage of possible color value inputs and outputs.
+The normal test suite for webcolors aims for 100% coverage of code paths, but does not aim for 100% coverage of possible color value inputs and outputs.
 Instead, it uses a small number of test values to routinely exercise various functions.

 The test values used in most test functions are chosen to provide, where applicable, at least one of each of the following types of values:

-- An arbitrary value not from an endpoint of the acceptable range
+An arbitrary value not from an endpoint of the acceptable range (usually

 #000080, chosen because the author likes navy blue).

-- A value which corresponds to a named color in CSS 3/SVG but not in
+A value which corresponds to a named color in CSS3/SVG but not in earlier standards (usually

 #daa520, which is

-Since this covers the cases most likely to produce problems, it provides good basic confidence in the correctness of the tested functions.
+Since this covers the cases most likely to produce problems, this test suite provides good basic confidence in the correctness of the tested functions.
+It runs on every commit to the repository, and on every release tag.
+You can see the results of test runs online at GitHub.

 However, the normal test suite cannot guarantee that the color definitions included in webcolors correspond to those in the relevant standards, and cannot provide guarantees of correct conversions for all possible values.
 For that, additional tests are required.

 webcolors are correct.
-It does this by retrieving the relevant
+It does this by downloading the relevant standards

-standards documents as HTML, parsing out the color definitions in
+documents as HTML, parsing out the color definitions in them, and comparing

-them, and comparing them to the definitions in webcolors.
-That
+them to the definitions in webcolors.
+That consists of:

 CSS3_NAMES_TO_HEXmatch, and that